TRADE FACILITATION: AGREEMENT

 At the Ninth WTO Ministerial Conference held in Bali, Indonesia, from 3 to 7 December 2013, a Decision was reached on a WTO Trade Facilitation Agreement as part of the wider “Bali Package”.
 The Decision mandated the adoption of a Protocol of Amendment (Protocol) to insert the Trade Facilitation Agreement into Annex 1A of the WTO Agreement.
 On 27 November 2014, the General Council adopted the Protocol and opened it for acceptance by Members.

-According to the WTO Agreement, a Member formally accepts the Protocol by depositing what is referred to as an "instrument of acceptance" for the Protocol with the WTO.
-As stipulated in the Protocol, it shall enter into force in accordance with Article X:3 of the WTO Agreement.
-Namely, the Protocol shall take effect upon acceptance by two thirds of the Members for the Members that have accepted the Protocol; thereafter, the Protocol shall take effect for each other Member upon acceptance by it.
+According to the WTO Agreement, a Member formally accepts the Protocol by depositing what is referred to as an “instrument of acceptance” for the Protocol with the WTO.
+As stipulated in the Protocol, it entered into force on 22 February 2017, upon acceptance by two thirds of the Members, in respect of those Members that had accepted it on or before such date, in accordance with Article X:3 of the WTO Agreement.
+The Protocol remains open for acceptance, and takes effect for Members that deposit an instrument of acceptance after 22 February 2017 on such Member's respective date of deposit.

 This website responds to frequently asked questions about acceptance procedures and provides a model instrument of acceptance that Members may wish to follow in preparing their instruments of acceptance.